techidaily/site-fox-helps/source/_posts/updated-the-full-facetune-experience-from-novice-to-expert-photographer.md

 ![import choice](https://images.wondershare.com/filmora/article-images/2022/09/facetune-photo-app-review-1.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UoBCgLTmznE?si=MXXiGsd2qpd_DrzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 2\.
 Edit

 After importing a photo, you will find several effects by scrolling left.
 Features like smooth, face, reshape, whiten, and other features are displayed on this page.
 The edit option allows users to add more brightness, glow, and color to a photo.
 Users have access to numerous filters through the filter option (it also allows users to determine the level of filter effect in a picture).
 Additionally, the crop option enables users to alter the size of a photo, while the hair option gives users access to changing various aspects of their hair.